KiranBalija09/CAR-INSURANCE-CLAIM-PREDICTION/readme.md

 yeah i have gone through those all small chnage and made accordingly.review the testing files saved in testing branch.

-always rember ot keep this in track

 now this is need to be saved in testing branch only.so basically this good to see in it

+always rember ot keep this in track for sure it will be tracked only dont worry.

 thank you.